AGILESCIENCE/Agilepy/docs/source/help/development.rst

     export LATEST_TAG=BUILD25b6-v2
     docker pull agilescience/agilepy-recipe:$LATEST_TAG

-2. Prepare your workspace by creating a directory :code:`agile` and store its path in a variable :code:`$PATH_TO_AGILE`.
+2. Prepare your workspace by creating a directory :code:`agilepy_development` and store its path in a variable :code:`$PATH_TO_AGILE`.
-The :code:`agile` directory is going to be shared between your local file system tree and the developement container's one.
+The :code:`agilepy_development` directory is going to be shared between your local file system tree and the developement container's one.

 .. code-block::